joaogabriel01/sleego/README.md

 # Sleego

 **Sleego** is a Go application designed to monitor and control the execution of processes based on specified schedules.
 It allows you to configure time restrictions for applications, forcefully terminating those running outside their permitted hours.
-Additionally, only the GUI version of Sleego supports scheduled system shutdowns.
+Additionally, Sleego support scheduled system shutdowns.

 ## Table of Contents